MechMindRobotics/mecheye_csharp_interface-archived/README.md

 # Mech-Eye_Csharp_interface

 This is official C# interfaces for Mech-Eye cameras.
+Only supported on Windows OS.

+If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Branch 0.4.0.

 ## Features